 The photographers, the graphic designers, the writers, the artists, the creative creators.
 Every day, people take their work off one website and put it on their own.
 They are stealing content - and for the most part they don’t even consider they are doing it.

-I have just recently started accepting guest contributions to Ocean Oculus’ News from the Sea.
-I did this because there are more stories, more science, more perspectives, more ideas that I could ever possibly share.
-I also whipped up some guest post guidelines - which includes instructions on image use in guest contributions.
-In essence, the instructions encourage contributors to use images - but make sure have have permission to use them, and make sure you attribute/credit their creator.
+After receiving a number of requests to write for Ocean Oculus’ News from the Sea, I decided to start accepting guest contributions.
+After all, there are more stories, more science, more perspectives, more ideas that I could ever possibly tell, and more voices to hear from than just my own.
+I whipped up some guest post guidelines - which includes instructions on image use.
+In essence, the instructions encourage contributors to use images - but make sure have have permission to use them, and make sure they attribute/credit the image creator.

 Alongside suggesting very off-topic stories (sorry, I only cover corsets if they are loriciferans), one of the biggest problems I have had with submissions is image use.
-From using images taken straight from the web with no attribution, to images without attribution, it seems that many people simply aren’t aware that what they are doing is wrong - ethically or legally.
+From using copyrighted images taken straight from the web, to images without attribution, it seems that many people simply aren’t aware that what they are doing is wrong - ethically or legally.
 Though not in every case - such as the one where I had someone submit some images and tell me that they had taken them when they were clearly screenshots from a certain well-known documentary on the ocean…

 So copyright laws do vary from one country to the next, but there are some general principles:

 An image creator does not have to expressly state that their work is copyrighted.
 As soon as they create it, it is.

 Just because an image appears in Google Images, Bing Images, or any other search engine, doesn’t mean it is free to use however you want.

 Even if you used an image without realising it was copyrighted and without permission, it is still illegal.